SaaS growth marketing is a lot more complex than you’d think.

-Once you find that product market fit and begin marketing, it doesn’t just end there.
-Nope, you want to continuously be looking for and gathering feedback.
+Once you find that product/market fit and begin marketing, your work doesn’t end there.
+Nope, you must continuously look for and gather feedback.

-And that doesn’t mean feedback for when the product is done, or what your final users think.
-That means collecting feedback along every single step of the way.
+That doesn’t mean feedback only after the product is done, or just learning what your final users think.

-Look to do this through a couple of different channels like surveys, polls, emails, and yes even direct conversations with both current customers and your target personas.
+Do this through several channels like surveys, polls, emails — and yes even direct conversations with current customers and your target personas.

 Why is this important?

-Because the most successful startups are able to roll with the punches and adapt.
+Because it helps you to roll with the punches and adapt.
 As Harvard Business Review says:

-Realize that SaaS marketing is not quite like the marketing in the rest of the startup world.
+SaaS startup marketing is not quite like other startup marketing.